 Choose a similar finish

-Keep in mind that you can pair matte lip liner with a glossy lip (or vice versa), but the end result will be less seamless, more intentionally “done.”
-That being said, feel free to experiment with different lip liner and lipstick combinations to find a match that suits your vibe.
+Keep in mind that you can pair a matte line with a glossy surface, but the end result will be less seamless and more intentionally stylized.
+Feel free to experiment with different combinations to find a match that suits your personal vibe.

 Pick the right color